-We introduce our Secure Proof of Stake consensus mechanism, that expands on Algorand's idea of a random selection mechanism, differentiating itself through the following aspects:
+We introduce our Secure Proof of Stake consensus mechanism that expands on Algorand's idea of a random selection mechanism, differentiating itself through the following aspects:

-The block proposer is the validator in the consensus group who's hash of the public key and randomization factor is the smallest.
+The block proposer is the validator in the consensus group whose hash of the public key and randomization factor is the smallest.
 In contrast to Algorand's approach, where the random committee selection can take up to 12 seconds, in Elrond the time necessary for random selection of the consensus group is considerably reduced (estimated under 100 ms) excluding network latency.
 Indeed, there is no communication requirement for this random selection process, which enables Elrond to have a newly and randomly selected group that succeeds in committing a new block to the ledger in each round.
 The tradeoff for this enhancement relies on the premise that an adversary cannot adapt faster than the round's time frame and can choose not to propose the block.
 A further improvement on the security of the randomness source, would be the use of verifiable delay functions (VDFs) in order to prevent any tampering possibilities of the randomness source until it is too late.
-Currently, the research in VDFs is still ongoing - there only a few working (and poorly tested) VDF implementations.
+Currently, the research in VDFs is still ongoing - there are only a few working (and poorly tested) VDF implementations.

 In addition to the stake factor generally used in PoS architectures as a sole decision input, Elrond refines its consensus mechanism by adding an additional weight factor called rating.
 The node's probability to be selected in the consensus group takes into consideration both stake and rating.
 The rating of a block proposer is recalculated at the end of each epoch, except in cases where slashing should occur, when the actual rating decrease is done instantly, adding another layer of security by promoting meritocracy.

-A modified BLS multisignature scheme with 2 communication rounds is used by the consensus group for block signing
+A modified BLS multisignature scheme with 2 communication rounds is used by the consensus group for block signing.

 Elrond considers formal verification for the critical protocol implementations (e.g. SPoS consensus mechanism) in order to validate the correctness of our algorithms.